nourou6/wismon/README.md

 attempt to serve the files on web.
 It is up to users how to expose the JSON files so they can be accessed through HTTP.

+The program has been tested and verified to work with OpenWIS version 3.12 and 3.13.
+Tests are not performed with earlier versions of OpenWIS and it is likely that some of them are not supported (e.g. the tool does not run with OpenWIS 3.5).

 ## Installation
 Since `wismon` needs to query OpenWIS database to calculate the metrics, it